tdegeus/GooseMPL/docs/examples/pyplot/readme.rst

 :download:`source: colormap.py <colormap.py>`

 This example shows how to create a custom colormap.
-To do this one has to create an RGBA-matrix: a matrix with on each row the amount (between 0 and 1) of Red, Green, Blue, and Alpha (transparency; 0 means that the pixel does not have any coverage information and is transparent).
+To do this one has to create an RGBA-matrix: a matrix with on each row the amount (between 0 and 1) of Red, Green, Blue, and Alpha (transparency;
+0 means that the pixel does not have any coverage information and is transparent).

 As an example the distance to some point is plotted in two dimensions.
 Then:

 * For any distance higher than some critical value, the colors will be taken from a standard colormap.
 * For any distance lower than some critical value, the colors will linearly go from white to the first color of the previously mentioned map.

 .. note::

   The choices depend fully on what you want to show.
 The colormaps and their sizes depend on your problem.
 For example, you can choose different types of interpolation: linear, exponential, ...; single- or multi-color colormaps; etc..

 .. note::

   The choices depend fully on what you want to show.
-The colormaps and their sizes depend on your problem.
+The colormaps and their sizes depend n your problem.
 For example you can choose a different types of interpolation: linear, exponential, ...; single- or multi-color colormaps; etc..

 .. literalinclude:: colormap.py
    :language: python